george-wilshaw1/Workshop-2.md/README.md

 the type of variable.
 An object data type

-What key work (abreviation) is used to create a function? func
+What key work (abbreviation) is used to create a function? func